A brief history of Earth Hour

-Today, Earth Hour is one of the world’s largest grassroots environmental movements, which takes place every year with the same aim as it did back in 2007—to unite the world in support of the people and the planet.
-However, its impact has gone far beyond than just turning off lights for one hour.
+Today, Earth Hour is one of the world’s largest grassroots environmental movements, which takes place every year with the same aim as back in 2007—to unite the world in support of people and the planet.
+However, its impact has gone far beyond just turning off lights for one hour.

 Facts About Earth Hour

-1. It is one of the world’s biggest environmental movements - Earth Hour is one of the world’s biggest movements for nature and climate, organised by WWF and partners across the world – but led by the Earth Hour community.
+1. It is one of the world’s biggest environmental movements - for nature and climate, organised by WWF and partners across the world – but led by the Earth Hour community.

-3. It is more about rebuilding connection than just switching off - Earth Hour is the moment when local and global communities unite and switch off their lights to show they care about the future of our planet – our one shared home.
+3. It is more about rebuilding connection than just switching off - Earth Hour is the moment when local and global communities unite and switch off to show they care about the future of our planet.

 4. It is truly a spectacular, global event - Every year, hundreds of millions of people, famous landmarks, local businesses and community groups across the world take part in Earth hour events and activities.

 5. Desperate times led to creative solutions - In 2020, Earth hour went fully digital for the first time in the UK.
 As well as switching off lights, many people connected online by joining digital events and live streams during the hour.